Make-School-Courses/ARCHIVE-DS-3-Deep-Learning/topics/ActivationFunctions.md

 - Read Mark Humphry’s notes on [multi-layer neural networks]
 - Read Andrew Trask’s articles on building a neural network in Python – [part 1: optimization][Trask Neural Network part 1] and [part 2: gradient descent][Trask Neural Network part 2] – Pay close attention to the diagrams in part 2 to gain an intuition for gradient descent
 - Read Ivan Vasilev’s [deep learning tutorial], but stop when you get to the autoencoders section because it’s not relevant for this course
+- Read Sebastian Raschka's article on the [role of the activation function]
 - Watch Alexander Ihler’s videos on [neural networks] and [gradient descent]
 - Play around with the [TensorFlow playground] to create multilayer perceptron networks